I Just Don't Know What to Do with Myself: Dusty Springfield version

-Dusty Springfield recorded "I Just Don't Know What to Do with Myself" in a session at Olympic Studios in Barnes, London with production credited to Philips Records owner Johnny Franz - although Springfield later stated her solo Philips tracks were self-produced - and arranged by Ivor Raymonde who conducted his orchestra; personnel on the session included Big Jim Sullivan on guitar and Bobby Graham on drums.
-Springfield, whose first solo recordings had included covers of the Bacharach/David compositions "Anyone Who Had a Heart" and "Wishin' and Hopin' - had brought back "I Just Don't Know..." from an overnight trip to New York City where she met up with Bacharach in February 1964.
+Dusty Springfield recorded "I Just Don't Know What to Do with Myself" in a session at Olympic Studios in Barnes, London with production credited to Philips Records owner Johnny Franz – although Springfield later stated her solo Philips tracks were self-produced.
+The recording was arranged by Ivor Raymonde who conducted his orchestra, and personnel on the session included Big Jim Sullivan on guitar and Bobby Graham on drums.
+Springfield, whose first solo recordings had included covers of the Bacharach/David compositions "Anyone Who Had a Heart" and "Wishin' and Hopin', had brought back "I Just Don't Know What to Do with Myself" from an overnight trip to New York City, where she had met with Bacharach in February 1964.

-The third UK single release of Springfield's solo career - following the "Brill Building" Sound-alikes "I Only Want to Be With You" and "Stay Awhile" - "I Just Don't Know What to Do with Myself" was Springfield's first UK single release to display her signature vocal style; rising to number 3 in the summer of 1964 the track remained Springfield's highest UK Singles Chart hit until she reached number 1 in 1966 with "You Don't Have to Say You Love Me", which was Springfield's only UK solo hit to chart higher than "I Just Don't Know...".
+The third UK single release of Springfield's solo career, following the "Brill Building" Sound-alikes "I Only Want to Be With You" and "Stay Awhile", "I Just Don't Know What to Do with Myself" was Springfield's first UK single release to display her signature vocal style; rising to number 3 in the summer of 1964, the track remained Springfield's highest UK Singles Chart hit until she reached number 1 in 1966 with "You Don't Have to Say You Love Me", Springfield's only UK solo hit to chart higher.

-A concurrent US release of Springfield's "I Just Don't Know What to Do with Myself" was preempted by the presence of Springfield's "Wishin' and Hopin'" in the US Top Ten over the summer of 1964.
-Springfield's "I Just Don't Know..." received a belated US release in October 1965 featured on a single with Springfield's current UK hit "Some of Your Lovin'"; that month Springfield made a promotional junket to the US which included performances of both of the single's tracks on the TV shows Hullabaloo and Shindig but neither side reached the Billboard Hot 100.
+A concurrent US release of Springfield's "I Just Don't Know What to Do with Myself" was preempted by the presence of her recording "Wishin' and Hopin'" in the US Top Ten over the summer of 1964.
+More than a year later, in October 1965, "I Just Don't Know What to Do with Myself" received a belated US release, featured as a single opposite Springfield's then-current UK hit, "Some of Your Lovin'"; that month Springfield made a promotional junket to the US that included performances of both singles on the American TV music shows Hullabaloo and Shindig, but neither reached the Billboard Hot 100.